-Well-balanced nutritious breakfasts and lunches are served in the cafeteria each day.
+A well-balanced nutritious breakfast and lunch are served in the cafeteria each day.
 Lunch and breakfast will be offered to each student at no cost.

 Breakfast is served beginning at 7:30 a.m.
 Those students wishing to eat breakfast should enter the cafeteria as quickly as they can after arriving on campus.
 DROP OFF STUDENTS WHO GET TO THE CAFETERIA AFTER 7:45 A.M.
 WILL BE TOO LATE FOR BREAKFAST.